All-news radio: History

 While not a full-time NIS, the CBS Radio Network provides significant content for most all-news radio stations in the United States.
-WestwoodOne offers two morning news magazines (First Light and America in the Morning) on weekdays, which many talk radio stations air at 4 a.m. or 5 a.m.
+WestwoodOne offers 2 morning news magazines (First Light and America In The Morning) on weekdays, which many talk radio stations air at 4 AM or 5 AM.
 The network's mobile app also contains a 24/7 stream featuring rolling news and features on a set schedule, along with breaking news coverage.

 All-news has for years been a top-rated radio format in New York, Washington, D.C., and other cities, but as big-city traffic worsens and people work longer hours that increase the urgency of planning their day ahead, the focus of such stations has increasingly turned to traffic and to weather, updated every 10 minutes.
 Attempts at long-form commercial all-news stations, such as Washington Post Radio, have been largely unsuccessful.

-A newcomer to all-news in the early 2010s, Randy Michaels, acquired FM stations in New York, Chicago and Philadelphia (through his Merlin Media company) in preparation for all-news formats in those cities (the Philadelphia station never made the switch and instead aired talk shows).
+A newcomer to all-news in the early 2010s, Randy Michaels, acquired FM stations in New York, Chicago, and Philadelphia (through his Merlin Media company) in preparation for all-news formats in those cities (the Philadelphia station never made the switch and instead aired talk shows).
 Michaels gave up on the format after approximately one year (after an attempt to add 'conversational breaks' discussing the news), and changed formats on both the New York and Chicago stations to music, later selling the stations.

-Talk Radio Network launched America's Radio News Network, a 15-hour weekday block of news, in January 2011; the company had been launching three-hour news blocks in specific dayparts since January 2009.
+Talk Radio Network launched America's Radio News Network, a 15-hour weekday block of news, in January 2011; the company had been launching 3-hour news blocks in specific dayparts since January 2009.
 The network was syndicated mostly to smaller stations in need of turnkey news operations during the day; the network never produced programming for overnights or weekends.
 The service shut down in September 2013.

-In 2012 Cumulus Media added more all-news hours on KGO in San Francisco and KLIF in Dallas under the branding "News & Information", but both stations have since changed to a news-talk format due to audience and talk staff rejection of the all-news programming as presented on the stations, accompanied by staff reductions due to budget cuts.
+In 2012, Cumulus Media added more all-news hours on KGO in San Francisco and KLIF in Dallas under the branding "News And Information", but both stations have since changed to a news-talk format due to audience and talk staff rejection of the all-news programming as presented on the stations, accompanied by staff reductions due to budget cuts.

-In 2016 "24/7 News" on the iHeart app was renamed NBC Newsradio.
+In 2016 "24/7 News" on the iHeart app was renamed NBC NewsRadio.
 It also carries a second all-news network, AP Radio News.

 In late 2015, Fox News Radio began offering Fox News Headlines 24/7 exclusively to SiriusXM subscribers on Channel 115.
-The program is a live-anchored all-news radio channel offering news, sports, entertainment and social media discussion in fifteen-minute blocks.
+The program is a live-anchored all-news radio channel offering news, sports, entertainment, and social media discussion in 15-minute blocks.
 It is a companion channel to the audio simulcasts of the Fox News Channel on SiriusXM 114 and Fox Business on SiriusXM 113.
 The channel draws heavily from the newsgathering resources of Fox News Radio's two terrestrial radio networks.

 TuneIn offers audio simulcasts of several television networks, including CNN, MSNBC, CNBC, and Fox News, along with 'commercial-free' feeds (in reality, extra network features overlaid over commercial advertising) through its Premium tier.